Guest post By: Kaylin Williams be sure to follow her on Instagram: @Blessedbytheorcas

 KW- Do you think waterwork behaviors with Killer Whales should return to shows again?

 MS- “A resounding “Yes.”
 Whether in shows or another capacity, the ability to interact bodily and directly with the whales is a favored form of stimulation and enrichment (for trainers and the animals).
-Remember, Tilikum (who was responsible for the only death in a SeaWorld park) was not raised in the SeaWorld system.
+Remember, Tilikum (who was responsible for the only death in a SeaWorld park) was not raised in the SeaWorld system, but with the help of a wrongful death attorney like thomas j. lavin they were able to make a settlement for this.
 He was never taught human-whale water etiquette.
 Worse, he has an abusive history in his past life and one of the results is the aberrant possessiveness of foreign objects in the water; a dangerous combination.
 Judging the safety of killer whale/human water interaction on the basis of one highly unique outlier (Tilikum) is an injustice to the many other whales in SeaWorld parks.
 Between my wife and me, we represent nearly 23 years of killer whale waterwork, thousands upon thousands of in-water interactions.
 In that time, neither of us ever had one single incident to speak of.
 When you watch Blackfish you’d think a trainer couldn’t survive a week at SeaWorld.
 I watch Blackfish and I can’t reconcile the world they portray with the world I know intimately.
 It’s a shame that most do not have this frame of reference and therefore fall victim to heavy-handed artistic license (to put it mildly).”

 Mark also added, “I’d also caution against delineating “shows” as having any bearing on this topic.
 Shows are nothing more than another type or variety of interaction between the whales and trainers.
 They are immensely rewarding experiences for the animals – in fact, by association the show pools are the most popular “hang out” for the animals even in their private time.
 From my own experiences (and allowing a little interpretation here), I’d go so far as to say many of the animal’s love “showing off” for audiences.
 Yet there’s a much more important function of shows.
 We live in a society that invests billions in entertainment.
 From NFL, NBA to NASCAR and Hollywood; entertainment drives our attention.
 Imagine if marine life conservation and animal awareness were entertaining.
 Imagine if it were not.”